izuua/giphy-app/README.md

-# My Little Pony giphy-app
+# My Little Pony Giphy App
 A cool app that displays MLP gifs from the giphy api!

 # Instructions